 Wealth, urbanization and challenges

-This process of globalisation has lifted hundreds of millions around the world out of poverty.
-Linked to this development has been an expansion of urbanisation, with nearly half the population of the earth living in cities by the end of the 20th century.
+This process of globalization has lifted hundreds of millions around the world out of poverty.
+Linked to this development has been an expansion of urbanization, with nearly half the population of the earth living in cities by the end of the 20th century.
 Tens of millions have thus been more closely integrated into the global market.

 With all this economic growth has come problems.
 From the 1960s issues such as pollution, deforestation, desertification and other causes of environmental degradation became big issues.
 In the 1990s, the threat of climate change caused by humankind’s actions became a global anxiety.
 The search for alternative sources of energy sources apart from fossil fuels took on a new urgency.